 The area is located on the Caribbean coast of Costa Rica, at the mouth of the ‘Parismina’ river.
 There is no road.
 It is accessible only by boat or plane.
 It is about halfway between ‘Tortuguero’ and ‘Limon’ on the Tortuguero canals.

 Watch these marvelous creatures come ashore to lay their eggs on the mysterious and beautiful beaches of this lonely stretch of the Caribbean coast.
-A small donation lets you tag along with a local guide for a night time beach hike looking for nesting turtles!
-Tours available nightly, during turtle season.
+A small donation lets you tag along with a local guide for a nighttime beach hike looking for nesting turtles!
+Tours are available nightly, during turtle season.

 Enjoy the local sports scene!
 Pick-up games of volleyball and soccer happen almost every evening in the plaza in the center of town.
 Join the locals in a game, or just sit and watch the action.
 Go fishing on the beach or at the river mouth.

 Volunteering in Honduras

 It is a non-profit, accredited distance education program for the rural communities in Honduras.
 Help with agricultural cultivation, teaching, or construction projects.